 12 – 22 November 2024

-BEIJING | SUZHOU
+PECHINO | SUZHOU

 Last year, Italian Screens was introduced in Beijing, presenting the film Aqua e Anice, starring the legendary Italian actress Stefania Sandrelli, to audiences at the China Film Archive, where it received high acclaim.